 I also enjoyed their homemade honey mustard.
 It went well with the dishes we ordered.

 5. Shop at over 100+ Solvang shops

-Solvang’s Danish Village has plenty of unique stores.
-Enjoy doll & toy stores, clock store, children’s clothes store, Danish clog store, bookstore, a Christmas store (Jule Hans), and many more.
+California’s Danish Village has plenty of unique stores.
+Make sure to check out all the Solvang stores including doll & toy stores, clock store, children’s clothes store, the Danish clog store, bookstore, a Christmas store (Jule Hans), and many more.

 6. Try Danish pastries at 5 Solvang Bakeries

 If you love bakeries as much I do, you’re going to enjoy visiting all 5 bakeries in Solvang.
 Enjoy traditional Danish pastries, bread, or bring home plenty of Danish butter cookie tubs to share and personally enjoy.
 Below are the 5 Solvang Bakeries where you can also grab your coffee as there is no Starbucks in town.

 - Birkholm’s Bakery & Cafe – 460 Alisal Road.